Stamatis Stamatiou

 Stamatis Stamatiou (Nafpaktos 1881 - Thessaloniki 9 July 1946) was a Greek journalist, author, cartoonist and politician.
 As a journalist and author he is more widely known with his initials "Stam.
 Stam.", his usual signature.
 He served as prefect in prefectures of Macedonia and Crete.

 Early life and studies

 He was born in Nafpaktos in 1881.
 His parents were Georgios and Vassiliki Stamatiou (née Andreopoulou).
-His younger brother was Haris Stmatiou (1890-1951), also a journalist and an author.
+His younger brother was Haris Stamatiou (1890-1951), also a journalist and an author.

 He got involved in journalism from a very young age, first writing for the Diaplasis ton Paidon and later working for the Akropolis of Vlassis Gavriilidis.
-He graduated from the Lycee Leonin of Athens and studied Law at the University of Athens.
+He graduated from the Lycee Leonin of Athens and studied law at the University of Athens.